zytx121/keras_ensemble_cifar10/README.md

 **In particular**：
 Change the batch size according to your GPU's memory.
 Modify the learning rate schedule may imporve the results of accuracy!
+Thanks to the GPU computing platform (Composed of **100 pieces of 1080Ti**) provided by the Student Innovation Center.

 | network               | GPU           | model size  | batch size | epoch | loss function  | training time | val_acc(%)  |